The Two Republicans Who Will Likely Determine Obamacare's Fate

 And in the last 24 hours, the fence-sitting Republicans were pulled in opposite directions by their state’s governors.
 On Tuesday afternoon, Governor Bill Walker of Alaska joined a bipartisan group of nine other state leaders in opposing the bill that the Senate might vote on next week.
 Walker, who won his election as an independent after previously running as a Republican, rebuffed entreaties from the White House to support the proposal written by Senators Lindsey Graham of South Carolina and Bill Cassidy of Louisiana.
 Instead, he urged the Senate—and by extension, Murkowski—to pursue a bipartisan fix to Obamacare.

 The letter Walker signed came a day after Governor Doug Ducey of Arizona endorsed the proposal, which would repeal Obamacare’s central insurance mandates, cut back long-term funding for Medicaid, and convert the Obama-era health law into a block-grant program for the states.
-McCain has said he would consult Walker on the bill, and the governor’s backing seemed to increase the likelihood that the Arizona senator would support the bill after voting down the last GOP repeal proposal in July.
+McCain has said he would consult Ducey on the bill, and the governor’s backing seemed to increase the likelihood that the Arizona senator would support the bill after voting down the last GOP repeal proposal in July.

 But both Murkowski and McCain remained publicly undecided on the Graham-Cassidy legislation, and without both of their votes, Republicans are short of the 50 they need for passage before a September 30 procedural deadline.
 Senator Rand Paul of Kentucky plans to vote against the bill, and Senator Susan Collins has strongly suggested she would as well.
 (Collins has opposed each of the GOP repeal proposals.)
 One more “no” vote would kill the bill, along with the GOP’s hopes of scrapping Obamacare without help from Democrats.